 This is unquestionably one of the most important tips for hiking with kids.
 If you run out of snacks or — heaven forbid — you bring the wrong snacks, your family hiking trip will quickly become a disaster.

 I like to let (read: make) my littles put together their own snack mixes before we leave.
-They choose from a variety of healthy foods including mixed nuts, dried fruits with no added sugar, pretzels, popcorn, and Goldfish.
-I always pack several extra granola bars, apples, and nuts, and the kids almost always end up eating them.
+They choose from a variety of healthy foods including mixed nuts, dried fruits with no added sugar (Trader Joe’s is my go-to for these!), pretzels, popcorn, and Goldfish.
+I always pack several extra low-sugar granola bars, apples, and nuts, and the kids almost always end up eating them.

-Also, like any sane mom, I stash a couple of lollipops in my pack for when they inevitably start bickering or get tired.
-A little bribery in the form of high-fructose corn syrup never hurt anyone.
+Also, like any sane mom, I stash a couple of lollipops or some hard candy in my pack for when they inevitably start bickering or get tired.
+A little bribery in the form of high-fructose corn syrup never hurt anyone!

 3. Turn family hiking into a game